Sriyanath Karalliyadde

 Sriyanath Udaya Bandara Karalliyadde (died 12 November 2025) was a Sri Lankan lawyer who served as a judge of the Court of Appeal of Sri Lanka.
 He was appointed by President Gotabaya Rajapaksa and served from 1 December 2020 until his death on 12 November 2025.

 Early life

 Karalliyadde was an alumnus of St. Sylvester's College and Sri Lanka Law College.

 Career

-Karalliyadda previously served as a judge in Sri Lanka's Magistrate's Court, District Court and High Court.
+Karalliyadde previously served as a judge in Sri Lanka's Magistrate's Court, District Court and High Court.

-He was appointed as a judge of the Court of Appeal of Sri Lanka on 1 December 2020 by President Gotabaya Rajapaksa.
+He was appointed a judge of the Court of Appeal of Sri Lanka on 1 December 2020 by President Gotabaya Rajapaksa.

 Death

 Karalliyadde died on 12 November 2025.